Scott Pilgrim vs. the World (soundtrack): Music

 James McMahon described the original score as "a more ethereal listen than the principal soundtrack", and Mike Katzif said that it "recalls the chiming ambient music of Brian Eno or the kinetic electro-rock of Daft Punk", as well as pulling tones from video games and using elements of chiptune music.
-Glen Chapman wrote of some of the score pieces that "there's a slow build with some beautiful tracks that sound like Sigur Rós' Untitled pieces and elements of Broken Social Scene's debut album, Feel Good Lost ".
+Glen Chapman wrote of some of the score pieces that "there's a slow build with some beautiful tracks that sound like Sigur Rós' Untitled pieces and elements of Broken Social Scene's debut album, Feel Good Lost.
 The musical cues of Beck-composed Sex Bob-Omb song "Threshold" also appear within parts of the score, which Chapman found to reflect the anthemic nature of the song for the band.

 Release

 Scott Pilgrim vs. the World: Original Motion Picture Soundtrack was released on August 10, 2010, by ABKCO Records on vinyl and compact disc.
 A deluxe version of the soundtrack was also released.
 People who pre-ordered the album on iTunes, or who purchased the deluxe version, received a bonus video of the film version of Metric's "Black Sheep" sung by Larson.
 A music video of Sex Bob-Omb performing "Summertime", intended to end the film but later removed, is included on the DVD, and some of Beck's original Sex Bob-Omb tracks were made available as iTunes downloads.

 Scott Pilgrim vs. the World: Original Score Composed by Nigel Godrich was also released on August 10, exclusively to streaming, though Wright did suggest it would be a second disc included with the soundtrack.
 Wright said that he was "really pleased with the songs that we have in the film, and I'm really pleased with Nigel's score, because it's the first score that he's ever done.
 I think it sounds amazing."

 In 2011, four unreleased Sex Bob-Omb songs were published online, including "Indefatigable", recorded by the actors and briefly used in the film, and Beck recordings of songs called "No Fun", "Disgusting Rainbow" and "Gasoline Eyes".

 A new version of the album, including unreleased tracks, was announced on the film's 10th anniversary.
-On vinyl, the soundtrack will have "a whole new side".
-As well as adding songs to the soundtrack, the score will receive a physical release; in 2010 it had only been a digital download.
-Unreleased tracks on the re-release include more versions of the Beck song "Ramona", and Brie Larson's version of "Black Sheep".
-Wright tweeted that there will be 24 minutes of new songs.
+On vinyl, the soundtrack would have "a whole new side".
+As well as adding songs to the soundtrack, the score would receive a physical release; in 2010 it had only been a digital download.
+Unreleased tracks on the re-release included more versions of the Beck song "Ramona", and Brie Larson's version of "Black Sheep".
+Wright tweeted that there would be 24 minutes of new songs.
 The expanded soundtrack and score were released as a box set of four picture discs on March 26, 2021, as the Seven Evil Exes Limited Edition; the score was also released on vinyl on the same date.
-A digital release, subtitled the expanded edition, is scheduled for July 9, 2021.
+A digital release, subtitled the expanded edition, was released on July 9, 2021.